 Italy - Day 5 : Along the Italian coast

 In the morning Bram told me the owner of the campsite had been standing next to our tents for 10 minutes and it was him who had said 'bicyclette'.
-The problem was that our bikes, which were parked on our designated spot on the campsite, apparently were also on the path that ran to our neighbours.
-So instead of 10 square meters we actually had only 5 to park all our stuff.
-Fortunately he didn't speak English at all so I didn't even realize I had ignored him yesterday.
+The problem was that our bikes, which were parked at our designated spot on the campsite, apparently were also on the path that ran to our neighbors.
+So instead of 10 square meters, we had only 5 to park all our stuff.
+Fortunately, he didn't speak English, so I didn't even realize I had ignored him yesterday.

 We didn't have any food left, so we first had to cycle to a store.
 The coastal road was crowded already.
-In Spain we had also cycled along a coast.
+In Spain, we also cycled along a coast.
 I really wouldn't recommend that.
-In a store we bought the 6 driest and tasteless brown breads in the whole of Italy.
-Even when we put as much jam as bread in our mouths as possible it was nearly impossible to swallow.
+In a store, we bought the six driest and tasteless brown pieces of bread in the whole of Italy.
+Even when we put as much jam and bread in our mouths as possible, it was nearly impossible to swallow.

-It was only 9 o'clock but we already needed to sit in the shade, it was that hot and humid.
-An old Italian man came up to us, wearing white shorts, a white shirt, and a hat.
-He said very slowly 'are you from Holland?'.
+It was only 9 o'clock, but we already needed to sit in the shade, it was that hot and humid.
+An old Italian man approached us, wearing white shorts, a white shirt, and a hat.
+He said very slowly, 'Are you from Holland?'.
 We said 'yes', but explained how we had taken the bus to the south of France.
-Then he said 'then I have something for you', and he gave us two grease paper wrapped packages.
-He said "I was on the Dutch Texel island, many years ago, and it was beautiful'.
+Then he said, 'then I have something for you', and he gave us two grease paper-wrapped packages.
+He said, "I was on the Dutch Texel island many years ago, and it was beautiful'.
 Then he left.
 We opened the packages.
-One had a onion bread and the other some flat bread with olive oil.
+One contained onion bread, and the other some flatbread with olive oil.
 They seemed pretty good.
 Especially the union bread was surprisingly tasty.
-While we were eating the nice breads, which were a 100-times better than the stuff we had bought, he walked by again and waived.
+While we were eating the nice pieces of bread, which were a 100-times better than the stuff we had bought, he walked by again and waived.

 I had expected the coastal road to be flat and have nice views.
 Neither was the case.
-The entire morning we were climbing and we didn't have much of a view, except when we were on top of a hill and could see the next village.
-After Savona we quickly arrived in Genova, which is a big and super ugly city.
+The entire morning we were climbing, and we didn't have much of a view, except when we were on top of a hill and could see the next village.
+After Savona, we quickly arrived in Genova, a big and super ugly city.
 The roads were dirty and didn't accommodate cyclists.
-There were bridges and overpases everywhere.
-Although there were no proper signs we managed to navigate using the GPS pretty well.
-At a supermarket we bought some food and drinks.
+There were bridges and overpasses everywhere.
+Although there were no proper signs, we managed to navigate using the GPS pretty well.
+We bought some food and drinks at a supermarket.
 We also got some Isostar powder to make sports drink.
 We felt like it worked.

-After a lot more cycling and climbing through the heat we took a break at a nice viewpoint.
+After much more cycling and climbing through the heat, we took a break at an excellent viewpoint.

 View from the viewpoint

-A while later we wanted to cool down again in a supermarket.
-Today it was really warm.
-We bought a warm chicken skewer, that at least seemed like real food.
+A while later, we wanted to cool down again in a supermarket.
+Today it was hot.
+We bought a warm chicken skewer that at least seemed like real food.
 Later we moved away from the coast and more inland.
-There was a very steep climb on a calm road.
+There was a very steep climb on a quiet road.

 On top of the Passo de Bracco

 We came to a long descent that brought us to another part of Italy.
-It was green and there were forests everywhere, although they were hidden behind fences.
-We cycled from one village to the next, through a broad river valley.
-The temperature had dropped a bit so we could cycle at a good pace.
+It was green, and there were forests everywhere, although they were hidden behind fences.
+We cycled from one village to the next through a broad river valley.
+The temperature had dropped a bit so that we could cycle at a good pace.

-It started getting late and it was difficult to find a good place to sleep.
+It started getting late, and finding a good place to sleep was difficult.
 There was only the road and a river.
-We couldn't get of the road anywhere.
-After an ugly village we found a side road leading to some vegetable gardens.
+We couldn't get off the road anywhere.
+After an ugly village, we found a side road leading to some vegetable gardens.
 They were visible from a nearby farm, but it was the best we could do.
 I was happy I could sleep in a tent.

-Route of day 5, today the GPS tracker didn't work
+Route of day 5, this day the GPS tracker didn't work

 Distance cycled : 170 km.